 Permanent supportive housing combines long-term rental assistance and intensive services for people with disabilities, prioritized for people with the longest histories of homelessness and highest service needs.
+All current NC BoS CoC PSH programs are dedicated for households experiencing chronic homelessness.
 There is no time limit on receiving PSH.